myersm0/tei-littre/README.md

 ## Design notes

 ### Type system
-Indent roles and rubrique kinds are modeled as trait hierarchies (`abstract type IndentRole end` with concrete singletons like `Figurative`, `DomainLabel`, etc.).
+Indent roles and rubrique kinds are modeled as trait hierarchies (`abstract type IndentRole end` with concrete singletons like `Figurative`, `DomainLabel`, `Unclassified`, etc.).
 This enables Julia's multiple dispatch for the emitters — each role gets its own `emit_indent` method rather than a monolithic match/case.

 The `Sense`/`TransitionGroup` split (both subtypes of `BodyElement`) cleanly separates regular senses from grammatical transition containers, avoiding the "one struct with dead fields" antipattern.

+### Strict certain-or-Unclassified classification
+Phase 3 follows a strict certainty regime.
+Classification rules either match enough structural signal to be definitively right, or the indent is left `Unclassified` for downstream review.
+There is no confidence axis.
+The `Unclassified` role is a first-class member of the `IndentRole` hierarchy, dispatched on like any other; the alternative — using `nothing` for unmatched indents — would have scattered null checks through downstream code and lost the dispatch uniformity.

+This regime trades exhaustive role coverage for high precision.
+The `Unclassified` bucket is the working surface for follow-up — clustered LLM analysis, new tightened rules, or manual review — rather than a fictional classification baked into the output.

 ### Immutability with targeted mutation
 Most types are immutable structs. `Indent` and `Citation` are mutable because enrichment phases modify their `classification`, `canonical_form`, and `resolved_author` fields in place. `Entry.id` is a `Ref{String}` to allow deduplication without reconstructing entire entries.